 Candidates Who Have No Work Experience

 Generally, candidates applying for undergraduate courses fall into this category.
 However, some people do a master’s immediately after completing their graduation.
 Following are the people you can approach for writing LOR if you have no work experience:

 - Your teachers or professors

 A LOR that is written by your academic teacher or mentor can eventually increase the credibility of your LOR for masters.
 You can easily get a Letter of Recommendation from a professor for a master’s degree.

 For Candidates Who Have Work Experience

-The candidates who have work experience can ask the people with whom they had close professional relations for LOR for Masters.
+The candidates who have work experience can ask the people with whom they had close professional relations for LOR for Master.
 The person must be in a good authoritative position in the company and must have closely worked with you.
-Remember that he/she must write about your work ethics, roles, and responsibilities in the organization.
+Remember that he/she must write about your work ethic, roles, and responsibilities in the organization.

 - Relationship of the person writing the LOR with the candidate

 - Certification and achievements of the Candidate in Academics, extracurricular activities, job or internship